2021 Community Service Project

-Every year the AAGD Community Services Committee gives back by utilizing our member's services to renovate and create a functional environment for organizations across the Greater Dallas Metroplex.
-Together, we have donated large interior and exterior renovations to women’s shelters, homeless shelters, food pantries, and children’s services.
+Every year the AAGD Community Service Committee gives back to our communities in need.
+With the generous support of AAGD members, we work with local non-profit organizations to renovate their facilities across North Texas.
+Together, we have donated large interior and exterior renovations to women’s shelters, homeless shelters, food pantries, and children’s services

 THE IMPACT OF YOUR DONATION